johnwesleyquintero/wesai-ig/README.md

     cd wesai-image-generator
     ```

-2.  **Get your Hugging Face API Key:**
+2.  **Get your API Keys:**
+    - **Google Gemini:**
+        - Go to [ai.google.dev](https://ai.google.dev/) to create your API key.
+    - **Hugging Face:**
         - Go to your Hugging Face profile settings: [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens).
         - Create a new User Access Token with the "read" role.
-This will be your API key.

 3.  **Run the application:**
     This project is set up to run in a development environment like AI Studio.
-Once running, click the "Settings" icon in the top right corner to enter and save your Hugging Face API key.
-The key will be stored in your browser's local storage for future visits.
+Once running, click the "Settings" icon in the top right corner to enter and save your API keys in their respective tabs.
+Keys are stored only in your browser's local storage.

 4.  **Start generating!**
-    With the key saved, you can now enter a prompt and generate images.
+    With the keys saved, you can now select a model, enter a prompt, and generate images.

 ## ⚙️ How It Works

-This application communicates directly with the Hugging Face Inference API from the client-side (your browser).
+This application communicates directly with the Google and Hugging Face APIs from the client-side.

--   When you enter your API key, it is saved securely in your browser's `localStorage`.
+-   When you enter your API keys, they are saved securely in your browser's `localStorage`.
--   When you submit a prompt, the application sends a `fetch` request to the Hugging Face API, including your prompt and the API key in the authorization header.
+-   When you submit a prompt, the application sends a `fetch` request to the selected API provider, including your prompt and the corresponding API key.
--   The API returns an image blob, which is then converted into a data URL and displayed on the page.
+-   The API returns an image, which is then converted into a data URL and displayed on the page.

-This client-side approach simplifies deployment, as there is no backend to manage.
+-   The smart failover logic provides a seamless experience by automatically retrying with the alternate provider if a quota error is detected.

 ## 🤝 Contributing